Ivn9889/coder/README.md

 # coder
-A first look at github repositories
+A first glance at github repositories